 First Peter 4:11 says, If any man speak, let him speak as the oracles of God; if any man minister, let him do it as of the ability which God giveth: that God in all things may be glorified through Jesus Christ, to whom be praise and dominion for ever and ever.
 Amen.

 Let me remind you that God is not our buddy.
 God is our Savior.
-He is the one who sent Jesus Christ, His only begotten Son, to this Earth to save us.
+He is the One who sent Jesus Christ, His only begotten Son, to this Earth to save us.
 God is God.
 He is to be reverenced.
 He is to be reverenced as our Heavenly Father.

 And my question to you today is have you trusted Him as your Heavenly Father?
 Have you trusted Jesus as your Savior?
 Have you received Jesus Christ?
-Have you trusted Him by saying, "Lord, I know I'm a sinner.
+Have you trusted him by saying, "Lord, I know I'm a sinner.
 I know I can't save myself.
 Please come into my heart and save me.
 I repent, Lord, of the sin that is in my life."

-And might I say this as you say the word "repent," "I repent"-that means that you're having faith in Jesus Christ that He's going to be able to turn you and help you to stay away from the sin that comes into our lives as human beings, resting upon Him to trust Him to help us with the problems that come into our lives, with that sin that does, as the Bible says, so easily beset us as Christians.
+And might I say this as you say the word "repent," "I repent," that means that you're having faith in Jesus Christ that He's going to be able to turn you and help you to stay away from the sin that comes into our lives as human beings.
+Resting upon Him to trust Him to help us with the problems that come into our lives with that sin that doth so easily, as the Bible says, that sin that doth so easily beset us as Christians.

 If you are saved, you need to live for Him today.
-If you've never trusted Him, you need to trust Him right now.
-You need to cry out to God, as a Christian, and say, "Abba, Father, lead me and guide me.
-Not my will, but Thy will be done."
+If you've never trusted Him, you need to trust him right now.
+You need to cry out to God as a Christian and say, "Abba, Father, lead me and guide me.
+Not my will but Thy will be done."

-You've been listening to "It's a Good Life."
-To request a free transcript of this program, you can write to Dr. Lewis Woodard at 497 Judith Avenue, Fruitland Park, FL 34731.
-You may also visit our Websites, www.LRWM.org or www.ItsAGoodLifeRadio.com.
+You've been listening to It's a Good Life Radio.
+To request a free transcript of this program, you can write to Dr. Woodard at 497 Judith Avenue, Fruitland Park, FL 34731.